szeleeteo/szeleeteo.github.io/content/posts/first-post.md

 date: 2023-05-04T23:30:48+08:00
 ---

-The excessively elaborate, over-engineered but obligatory post on an [auspicious date](https://en.wikipedia.org/wiki/Star_Wars_Day).
+An excessively elaborate, over-engineered but obligatory, introductory post on an auspicious day.

 ```python
 try: